 The Loch Melfort Hotel mission is to be the greenest Country House Hotel & Restaurant in Argyll.

 In December 2008 Envirowise, on behalf of the Scottish government, carried out a Green Tourism Business Scheme Survey of the Hotel outlining the measures needed to gain accreditation.
+We have since carried out many other recommendations, including replacing and re-insulating the Cedar Wing and installing triple-glazed windows as units need replaced.

 As proof of our commitment to the environment we have already implemented many measures including: